 Up to this point, I had never made the connection that Pheidippides ran a mountainous trail to Athens to carry a message of victory and here I was on the old route that was for mail delivery…to Athens.

 Things started coming apart on me somewhere around the 9th or 10th climb, my thighs began to seize on me.
 All the braking I had been doing on the downhills because of the mud was starting to take its toll on me.
 I kept telling myself, just make it to the next aid station, just after mountain number 11.
 I could sit down, reset mentally and get some food.
-This would be the aid station where my friends and family were.
+This would be the aid station where my friends were.
 (It’s also the one known for their “Arkansas Crepes”-pancakes with peanut butter and jelly.)

 The few minutes of rest and some nutrition were exactly what I needed.
 I felt ready to finish.
 My legs felt like they were coming back.
 I wasn’t sure how far it was, maybe 8 miles or so, but I knew I had 5 mountains left.
 I got a rhythm in my head, 3 mountains, an aid station, 2 mountains, then some dirt road, and 3/4 mile of paved road, then I would be done.